Paul Berger: MULTIPLEX

 Rod Slemmons taught photography and the history of photography for 12 years at the University of Washington.
 He was National Chair of the Society for Photographic Education (SPE) from 1990 to 1994, and named Honored Educator at the SPE National Conference in 2007.
 He was the Curator of Prints and Photographs at the Seattle Art Museum for 14 years, producing 35 exhibitions and numerous catalogs, including Like A One-Eyed Cat, the first retrospective of Lee Friedlander in 1989.
 Slemmons served as Director of the Museum of Contemporary Photography at Columbia College, Chicago from 2002–2011, where he also taught undergraduate photo history and graduate seminars in the Photography Department.
 Slemmons trained at George Eastman House, and the Rochester Institute of Technology, from 1976–78.
 He also holds an MA in contemporary literature.

-Jon Feinstein is a curator, photographer, co-founder of Humble Arts Foundation, and Senior Partnerships Manager at Shutterstock.
+Jon Feinstein is a curator, photographer, and co-founder of Humble Arts Foundation.
 Jon has curated numerous exhibitions over the past decade, including Future Isms at Glassbox Gallery in Seattle, WA; Radical Color at Newspace Center for Photography, in Portland, OR; Another New York for Art-Bridge at The Barclays Arena in Brooklyn, NY; and 31 Women in Art Photography at Hasted Kraetleur in NYC.

 His various projects have been featured in Aperture, The New York Times, PDN, The New Republic, BBC, VICE, The New Yorker, Huffington Post, Hyperallergic, Feature Shoot, American Photo, Art Info, and FoxNews; and his writing has appeared in TIME, Slate, Daylight, GOOD, and Whitewall magazines.
 His internet-acclaimed group show, originally titled "New Cats in Art Photography" is being published as a hard-bound book, Humble Cats, by Yoffy Press.
 Feinstein is a graduate of Bard College, and splits his time between Seattle and New York City.